sanjanb/sanjanb.github.io/_achievements/ai-visionaries-expo-winner.md

 This achievement belongs not just to our team, but to everyone who supported us along the way.
 The AI Visionaries Expo 2025 has been an incredible journey of learning, innovation, and growth.

 ### Team Excellence
-The victory showcases the power of:
+The victory showcases the power of Team Rizz Coders:
-- **Collaborative Innovation**: Diverse perspectives driving creative solutions
+- **Collaborative Innovation**: Diverse perspectives from Sanjan, Mayank, and MD Fakruddin driving creative solutions
-- **Technical Mastery**: Deep understanding of AI concepts and applications
+- **Technical Mastery**: Deep understanding of AI concepts and applications across the team
-- **Persistent Dedication**: Unwavering commitment to excellence
+- **Persistent Dedication**: Unwavering commitment to excellence by all three members
-- **Strategic Thinking**: Smart approach to problem-solving and presentation
+- **Strategic Thinking**: Smart approach to problem-solving and presentation coordination

 ## Event Impact & Community Building